 MAKE IT BOOZY – Replace sparkling water with sparkling wine

-This last cocktail is my go-to on a hot day.
-It’s so refreshing and it’s basically just water, so you can have as many as you want and you don’t have to feel guilty about it.
+This last cocktail is my go-to on a hot day because it’s so refreshing and it’s basically just water, so you can have as many as you want and you don’t have to feel guilty about it.

 Cucumber lime mojito